 Brice now enjoys a much safer and calmer life staying away from base camp.
 He now manages much of the business of Himex (Himalayan Experience Ltd) from an office in New Zealand as well as Chamonix, France.

 In 2017 after a decision to pull climbers off K2, one of the most dangerous mountains in the world to climb, Brice made an announcement to ‘hang up his boots’.
-This shocked the mountaineering community as he was a prevalent fixture at base camps around the world for over 30 years.
+This action came as a shock to the mountaineering community.
+Russell Brice had been a prevalent fixture at base camps around the world for over 30 years.

 In 2020, Stephan Keck, from Austria, assumed the role of CEO of Himalayan Experience, taking over the current business.
 Russell Brice, the former owner, remains a part of the company and will serve as a senior partner, providing guidance and support to Stephan in his new role.

-Russell Brice: The story of the Himex manager and his controversy on everest:
+Russell Brice: The Story of the Himex Manager on Everest